 Leave of Absence

-Under certain conditions a Leave of Absence (LOA) may be granted for up to 50% of their program length, but no more than 180 days in any 12 month period, whichever is least.
-Such conditions may include military deployment, maternity leave, and death of a family member or similar circumstances.
-Military Reservists and National Guard Members who are called to active duty for less than 180 days will be granted a Leave of Absence equal to their period of active duty.
-If the period of active duty exceeds the 180 day maximum, then the student will be dropped without prejudice and will automatically be accepted for readmission upon return from active duty.
+Military Reservists and National Guard Members who are called to active duty for less than 50% of the program length will be granted a LOA equal to their period of active duty.
+If the period of active duty exceeds the 50% of the program length maximum, then the student will be dropped without prejudice and will automatically be accepted for readmission upon return from active duty.

 Consequences for Violations